 One of the questions freelance writers ask me most is, “How can I find better-paying clients?”
 Another one is “Where are all the good-paying clients hiding?”
-A third one is, “Why can’t I find any good-paying clients?”
+A third one is, “Why can’t I find any good writing clients?”

 I’m sensing a theme here, that people want to know more about how to connect with great clients.